 - Make sure your glutathione status is good.
 Glutathione is the body’s master antioxidant that defends your cells against toxic chemicals.
 By reducing your toxic burden you protect your glutathione stores.
 You can also take supplements to boost glutathione production.
 Contact the Labbe Health Center for details.

 - Remove foods to which you are sensitive.
 If you regularly eat a food to which you have an immune sensitivity, such as gluten, it causes your immune system to be hyperactive and more prone to developing sensitivities to other things, such as chemicals.
 Do a food immune reaction panel from Cyrex Labs or an elimination/provocation diet to find out which foods trigger inflammation in you.

 These tips are also vital to managing Hashimoto’s.

 You don’t have to give up wonderful scents, simply switch to essential oils and natural scents.
 Some essential oils not only smell good but they are therapeutic as well.
 However, those with a sensitivity to perfumes may not be able to tolerate natural scents.

-Contact the Labbe Health Center for more advice on preventing or managing chemical sensitivities and Hashimoto’s hypothyroidism.
+Contact our team for more advice on preventing or managing chemical sensitivities and Hashimoto’s hypothyroidism.